Quafadas/vecxt/site/docs/_blog/_posts/2024-09-19-Benchmarking.md

 https://github.com/scala/scala3/issues/21637

 But that otherwise, this is a good way to keep an eye on performance.
+During the benchmarking process, I caughrt several small errors.
+In hot loops, those small errors were adding up to significant frictional losses.
+It is good to have a way to measure this systemically.